L3bowski/tic-tac-lerna/README.md

 If we want to make a clean install `lerna clean` will remove the node_modules folder from all the packages along with the symlinks.
 We also remove the root folder node_modules in the `reset` script.

-Finally, we also use Lerna to individually publish the packages to npm
+Finally, we also use Lerna to individually publish the packages to npm.
+Every time we make changes in a package and only after having committed the changes in the git repository, we will run `lerna publish`, which will build and analyze the packages, and publish them to npm if there are changes.
+We will be prompted for the version increase before publishing (e.g. patch, minor, etc.)